nsedat/bryggetestlogin/README.md

 docker build -t bryggetestlogin . docker run --rm -it -p 8000:8000 bryggetestlogin visit http://127.0.0.1:8000/ with your browser
-ANNOT: data are not persistent with this simple setup via docker ...
+ANNOT: data may not be persistent with this simple setup via docker ...
 ```